 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Cory Schreiber, Wildwood Restaurant, Portland, Oregon
+Recipe courtesy of Cory Schreiber, Wildwood Restaurant, Portland, OR